-What is Conversion Rate Optimization (CRO)?
-A Beginner’s Guide
+Conversion Rate Optimization (CRO): How To Get Started

 What Is Conversion Rate Optimization?

-Conversion rate optimization is the systematic process of increasing the percentage of users visitors who take a specific action on your website, social channels, or other online marketing campaigns.
+Conversion rate optimization is the systematic process of increasing the percentage of users and visitors who take a specific action on your website, social channels, or other online marketing campaigns.

+To successfully improve your conversion rate, you must deeply understand your users.
+You need to understand how they navigate your website, interact with your content, and ultimately take action.

-Examples of Conversions
+Examples Of Conversions

-Conversions are the result of users taking a desired action on your website or marketing campaign.
+Conversions can be any number of things, but some of the most common are:

-- Purchasing a product.
+- Making a purchase.

-- Signing up for a free trial.
+- Signing up for a newsletter.

-- Adding a product to their cart.
+- Adding a product to their shopping cart.

 - Clicking a link.

-- Downloading a content asset (like an ebook).
+- Downloading a piece of content.

-Ultimately, a conversion can be any action you want a user to take that results in you collecting their information, making a sale, or otherwise gaining insight into how they interact with your campaigns.
+In other words, a conversion can be any action a user performs that results in you collecting their information, making a sale, or otherwise gaining insight into how they interact with your campaigns.

-Key Benefits of Conversion Rate Optimization
+Key Benefits Of Conversion Rate Optimization

+Okay, you might be saying right now, I get the importance of CRO as an overall part of a digital marketing strategy, but what does this have to do with SEO?

-Conversion rate optimization brings unique benefits when it comes to SEO.
-These benefits are experienced by SEO professionals as well as the businesses they work with.
+A lot, actually, both for SEO professionals and the businesses they work for.

 Some of the benefits of CRO include: